ConductorOne/terraform-provider-conductorone/docs/data-sources/app_entitlement.md

 AppEntitlement Datasource

-The App Entitlement datasource allows you to retrieve an App Entitlement by `alias` or by `id` and `app_id` pair in ConductorOne.
+The App Entitlement datasource allows you to retrieve an App Entitlement by `alias` (case sensitive), or by an `id` and `app_id` pair in ConductorOne.

 ## Example Usage